 executive impersonation

-fake customer support calls
+fake customer support interactions

-financial authorisation fraud
+fraudulent financial authorisation

 Trust at Organisational Scale

-deepfake video meetings
+synthetic video meetings

-cloned executive voices
+replicated executive voices

 impersonated suppliers